-The suffering you experience in your body and mind are fresh and constant reminders that creation, including us, is broken.
+The suffering you experience in your body and mind and soul are fresh and constant reminders that creation, including you, all of you, is broken and decaying and dying.
 It is a reminder that there is no part of you that isn't subject to sin's devastation.
 Certainly the Divine Potter fashioned and made you.
 But you were broken clay to begin with.
 There isn't anyone who can escape that reality on this side of eternity.
 Satan knows that your body will rise on the last day and spend an eternity wherever your soul does and he will use whatever means necessary to make sure that all of you is in hell, eternally separated from God, enduring truly eternal suffering and torment.

-But there is something curious going on in today's Gospel.
+But there is something astounding going on in today's Gospel.
 Something that should actually bring us a great deal of comfort in the midst of our own bodily suffering.
 Jesus knew.
 He knew the crowd's predicament.
 He knew how long it had been.
 It's almost as though Jesus is responsible for this situation, for drawing the crowd out where there was no food, no available means by which the people could provide food for themselves.
 Jesus wasn't speaking in hyperbole when He said that if the people were to leave now and try to find food, they would faint, they would pass out from hunger.
 Their situation was dire with absolutely no way for them to fix it.